There are some features of Memory Validator that are useful to call directly from your program, including tracking of memory in custom heap managers.

 However if you're running your program from outside of Memory Validator and want to load the profiler from inside your program you can use mvLoadProfiler() to do that.
 You'll then need to call mvStartProfiler() to start it.

-To start the profiler from your API code you need to call the function pvStartProfiler() from your code before you call any API functions.
+To start the profiler from your API code you need to call the function mvStartProfiler() from your code before you call any API functions.
 Ideally you should call this function as early in your program as possible.

-If you prefer to start the profiler from the user interface or command line you can omit the pvStartProfiler() call.
+If you prefer to start the profiler from the user interface or command line you can omit the mvStartProfiler() call.
 You can leave it present if you wish to start Memory Validator from your program.

 You can name threads using the mvSetThreadName() function.